91nunocosta/prot/README.md

    poetry shell
    ```

-6. Set environment variables needed for _neo4j_, which set the neo4j URI
+6. Set environment variables needed for _neo4j_, the neo4j URI
-   and disables the authentication:
+   and authentication (disabling it):

     ```bash
     source .env